javascript-tutorial/translate/lib/init/Readme.template.md

 This repository hosts the translation of <https://javascript.info> in <%=langInfo.name%>.

-Please help us to make the translation better.
+**That's how you can contribute:**

 - See the [<%=langInfo.name%> Translate Progress](https://github.com/javascript-tutorial/<%=langInfo.code%>.javascript.info/issues/<%=progressIssue.number%>) issue.
 - Choose an unchecked article you'd like to translate.
 - Add a comment to that issue to inform the maintainer that you're translating it.
 - Fork the repository, translate and send a PR when done.

-Also let others know what you're translating, in message boards or chats in your language.
-Invite them to join!
+**Let others know what you're translating, in message boards or chats in your language.
+Invite them to join!**

 🎉 Thank you!